SherG/cool-iron/blog/pull-requests.md

 ## How do you create a pull request?

 1. Fork the original repository.
 (You have no access to that person's code base.
-So you need a copy of it that you can control.)
+So you need a copy of it that you can edit.)

 2. In the forked copy, navigate to the page where you noticed an error.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1653749339/SignalFox/github-pull-request-page_ijysu7.png">